Rent a Villa in Sri Lanka | Top Tips for your Villa Holiday

 Villas on the Beaches in South of Sri Lanka are not always safe for swimming or surfing: you should never assume all beach villas offer safe swimming just outside the villa.
 Most villa staff and managers are able to advise the best spots, for swimming or surfing.
 Some villas do come with rocky seafronts, and the villa staff can advise the distance to walk or travel for a safe swimming spot.

 Same goes for surfing, and during the off peak season, best to avoid Swimming or surfing altogether (same applies to Surfing body boarding or paddle boarding).
 So it is always good to ask us what are the safest areas.
-Check out also our video on our selection of best beaches in the South Coast of Sri Lanka for 2018.
+Also check out our article with a selection of best beaches in the South Coast of Sri Lanka for 2019.

-7. BEST TIME TO BOOK YOUR VILLA IN SRI LANKA
+7. WHEN TO BOOK YOUR VILLA IN SRI LANKA

 If you are looking for the best period to book a Beach Villa in Sri Lanka, the answer would be at least 9 months to a Year for peak season.